OAuth 2.0

 PKCE (Proof Key for Code Exchange, pronounced “pixy”) prevents authorization code interception attacks.
 Even if an attacker intercepts the authorization code, they cannot exchange it without the original code_verifier that only your app generated and stored.

 Why it works: Only the app that generated the code_verifier can complete the token exchange.
-Even if an attacker intercepts the authorization code, they cannot exchange it without the verifier.

 Generating PKCE in JavaScript